-Month-by-Month Indian Pregnancy Diet Chart: Delhi’s Top Dieticians Guide You
+Month-by-Month Indian Pregnancy Diet Chart: Delhi’s Top Dietitians Guide You

-Best Child Dietician & Nutritionist in Delhi
+Best Child Dietitian & Nutritionist in Delhi

 Table of Contents

-By Dietician Avni Kaul — Gold Medalist, M.Sc.
+By Dietitian Avni Kaul — Gold Medalist, M.Sc.
 Food & Nutrition, Lady Irwin College, University of Delhi | Founder, Nutri Activania

 Month-by-Month Indian Pregnancy Diet Chart prepared by Avni Kaul , Pregnancy is a special journey of nine months, and each month requires different care and nutrition.
 Are you wondering what to eat month by month for a healthy pregnancy?

-I am Avni Kaul, a leading pregnancy Dietician in Delhi.
+I am Avni Kaul, a leading pregnancy Dietitian in Delhi.
 In this blog, I will guide you through the best Indian diet chart for each month of pregnancy to keep you and your baby healthy, strong, and happy.

 Why Follow a Month-by-Month Indian Pregnancy Diet Chart?

-Best Pregnancy Dietician & Nutritionist
+Best Pregnancy Dietitian & Nutritionist

 Each month, your baby grows differently.
 Eating the right foods at the right time helps: